 Nonclustered indexes have one row in sys.partitions with index_id >0 for each partition used by the index.
 By default, a nonclustered index has a single partition.
 When a nonclustered index has multiple partitions, each partition has a B-tree structure that contains the index rows for that specific partition.
 For example, if a nonclustered index has four partitions, there are four B-tree structures, with one in each partition.

 Depending on the data types in the nonclustered index, each nonclustered index structure will have one or more allocation units in which to store and manage the data for a specific partition.
 At a minimum, each nonclustered index will have one IN_ROW_DATA allocation unit per partition that stores the index B-tree pages.
 The nonclustered index will also have one LOB_DATA allocation unit per partition if it contains large object (LOB) columns .
 Additionally, it will have one ROW_OVERFLOW_DATA allocation unit per partition if it contains variable length columns that exceed the 8,060 byte row size limit.
 For more information about allocation units, see Table and Index Organization.
 The page collections for the B-tree are anchored by root_page pointers in the sys.system_internals_allocation_units system view.

-The sys.system_internals_allocation_units system view is for internal use only and is subject to change.
-Compatibility is not guaranteed.
+The sys.system_internals_allocation_units system view is reserved for Microsoft SQL Server internal use only.
+Future compatibility is not guaranteed.

 The following illustration shows the structure of a nonclustered index in a single partition.

 The functionality of nonclustered indexes can be extended by adding included columns, called nonkey columns, to the leaf level of the index.
 While the key columns are stored at all levels of the nonclustered index, nonkey columns are stored only at the leaf level.
 For more information, see Index with Included Columns.